 Analyzing 3D Sys's Unusual Options Activity

-Shares of 3D Sys (NYSE:DDD) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $25.36.
+On Monday, shares of 3D Sys (NYSE:DDD) saw unusual options activity.
+After the option alert, the stock price moved down to $24.37.

 - Sentiment: BEARISH